myypo/clorinde/docs/src/introduction/migration_from_cornucopia.md

 ## `chrono` instead of `time`

-Clorinde uses the `chrono` crate instead of `time` by default.
+Clorinde uses the `chrono` crate instead of `time`.
 If you want to keep using `time` you can add the `time` feature flag to the generated Clorinde crate.

 ```toml
 [dependencies]